Here’s a tribute to the most commonly seen law school couples: the good, the bad, and the thank-god-you’re-currently-single.

 These two are constantly together, and usually not as adorable as the Dr. Seuss characters.
 They’re intentionally taking most (if not all) of the same classes, they sit together in those classes, they probably only have one set of notes/outlines between them, and one of them is usually paying hundreds of dollars a month for an apartment he/she can pretend to live in should a conservative family member ever ask or visit.

 These two either love or hate each other, no in between.
 They are borderline psychotic.
 Jealous and possessive are understatements.
 Everything starts a fight: things like one of them choosing to work with someone else on a non-graded, in class, practice exercise.
-It’s like they’re competing to see who can be the most absurd, and the winner may literally end up peeing on the other to mark his/her territory.
+It’s like they’re competing to see who can be the most absurd.
 If your morbid sense of curiosity gets the best of you, just check Facebook.
 Every break up and subsequent make up is documented.
 You almost envy the free time they have to devote to this kind of extensive back and forth.

 3. Wait.
 Those Two are Dating?